One Day in MilwaukeeAAA editors suggest these activities for a great short vacation experience.

 Morning Schlemiel!
 Schlimazel!
 Hasenpfeffer incorporated!
 Kick off your day by reciting the phrase popularized by 1970's television characters Laverne and Shirley, who worked in a Milwaukee brewery, and to paraphrase the sitcom's theme song, do Milwaukee your way.

 Are you the type who can't miss a workout for one day?
-Squeeze one in at Pettit National Ice Center (500 S. 84th St.), where Olympic skaters Bonnie Blair and Apolo Anton Ohno have trained or competed.
+Squeeze one in at Pettit National Ice Center (500 S. 84th St.), where Olympic skaters Bonnie Blair and Apolo Anton Ohno trained or competed.
 Skate, run or walk on the indoor track year-round.

 Get your motor running at the Harley-Davidson Museum (400 Canal St.) and fill up on motorcycle history.
 See the oldest Harley in existence (circa 1903) and hop on the seats of vintage motorcycles.